-Our Mayor also loves visiting schools, early childhood education centres and other community services to talk about her work.
+Our Mayor also loves visiting schools, early childhood education centres and other community services to talk about their work.

-If you would like more information or to make a booking, please contact the Councillor Support Office on (03) 9243 8846.
+If you would like more information or to make a booking, please call the Councillor Support Office on (03) 9243 8846.